doorellana/AutomationTest/README.md

 4 - Download and install Apache Maven http://maven.apache.org/download.cgi select one of the binary options.

-5 - Dowload the Selenium Java Client Driver: https://www.selenium.dev/downloads/ and Unzip the file.
+5 - Download the Selenium Java Client Driver: https://www.selenium.dev/downloads/ and unzip the file.

 ![image](https://user-images.githubusercontent.com/59879362/114331901-4aaca380-9b02-11eb-9e65-601245bb6772.png)

-6 - Dowload the "AutomationTest" Project from GitHub as .zip file.
+6 - Download the "Automation Test" Project from GitHub as .zip file.

-7 - Import the project as "Existing Maven Projects" in the ecplise IDE.
+7 - Import the project as "Existing Maven Project" into eclipse IDE..

 8 - Now add the Selenium WebDriver into java Build Path, Using the following steps:
   - Right-click on "Focus Challenge Project" and select Properties.